On the Complexity of Approximating Multimarginal Optimal Transport: Conclusion

 We now discuss a few directions that arise naturally from our work.
 First, the complexity bounds of the proposed algorithms in this paper do not incorporate low-rank approximation framework for the cost tensor $C$.
 Intuitively, these low-rank approaches will lead to an improvement of these complexity bounds in terms of the number of support points $n$.
 Therefore, with the low-rank approaches, the implementation of these algorithms will be feasible under the large-scale settings of the MOT problem.
 Second, as mentioned in the paper, one drawback of the entropic regularization is that the sparsity of the solution is lost.
 Even though an $\varepsilon$-approximate transportation plan can be obtained efficiently, it is not clear how different the resulting sparsity pattern of the obtained solution is with respect to the solution of the actual MOT problem.
 An important direction is to incorporate sparsity penalty functions to the entropic regularized MOT problem such that an $\varepsilon$-approximate sparse transportation plan is achieved.
-Finally, the MOT problem suffers from curse of dimensionality, demonstrating the importance of efficient dimension reduction frameworks in both theory and practice.
+Third, the MOT problem suffers from curse of dimensionality, demonstrating the importance of efficient dimension reduction frameworks in both theory and practice.
+Finally, it is of interest to extend the current algorithms in the paper to the multimarginal optimal transport among general measures, which are not necessarily probability measures, such as multimarginal unbalanced optimal transport~\citep{Pham-2020-Unbalanced} or multimarginal partial optimal transport~\citep{Khang-2022-MPOT}.